davidmmorgan/davidmmorgan.github.io/_pages/about.md

 I'm interested in molecular evolution, epistasis, promiscuity, novelty, astrobiology, and the search for excellent tiramisu.

-Previously I was at Massachusetts General Hospital in the Gastrointestinal Unit working on llinks between the gut microbiome and irritable bowel disease.
+Previously I was at Massachusetts General Hospital in the Gastrointestinal Unit working on links between the gut microbiome and irritable bowel disease.

 I attended Worcester Polytechnic Institute for my B.S., where I had the pleasure of working in the [Shell Lab](https://labs.wpi.edu/shelllab/) on the [regulation of heat-shock proteins in mycobacteria](https://digitalcommons.wpi.edu/mqp-all/1610/).